-- 1. progress toward the aspirational target of 30% city-wide canopy cover - 2. progress toward the broad goals: Protect, Grow, Engage, Investigate - 3. progress toward the shorter-term objectives (refer Action Plan Table 4 of the UFS) - 4. achievement of the actions and their determined, measurable targets under the Annual Urban Forest Action Plan for the given year.
+- 1. Progress toward the aspirational target of 30% city-wide canopy cover (refer Section 1.3) - 2.
+Progress toward the broad goals (Protect, Grow, Engage, Investigate- refer Section 1.3) - 3.
+Progress toward the shorter-term objectives (refer Action Plan Table 4) - 4.
+Achievement of the actions and their determined, measurable targets under the Annual Urban Forest Action Plan for the given year.

-Reporting will be undertaken each year, with results provided with the following year's annual action plan.

-Key updates on the UFS will also be reported on the City's website, www.kalamunda.wa.gov.au
+Reporting on the progress and measures of success of the UFS actions will be undertaken annually through the City's Corporate Business Plan, and provided with the following years' annual action plan.
+Additionally, key updates on the UFS will be reported via an Urban Forest landing page on the City's website.

-The UFS will be reviewed every four years to analyse changes in the urban canopy and determine if the UFS needs to be adjusted to address any new issues or actions that have not been effective.
+The UFS will be reviewed every four years to analyse changes in the urban canopy and to determine if the UFS needs to be adjusted to address any new issues or actions that have not been effective.